This is surgery to place a tube through the abdomen and into the stomach. Gastrostomy can be done as:

 The doctor will make sure that the tube is placed correctly.
 You will be moved to the recovery room and monitored closely.

-1 hour or longer
+At least 1 hour

 You will have pain after the surgery.
 Ask your doctor about medication to help with the pain.